pcal43/storage-bookshelves/README.md

-# Barrel Shelves
+# Storage Bookshelves

-Barrel Shelves is a Fabric minecraft mod that lets you store stuff in bookshelves.
+Storage Bookshelves is a Fabric minecraft mod that lets you store stuff in bookshelves.

 To use it:
 * Create a Barrel and name it 'Bookshelf'